emhoracek/smooch/javascript/README.md

 First, [install node.js](https://nodejs.org/en/)

-Then navigate to this directory (`javascript`) and run `npm install` to install the dev dependencies: Parcel and ESlint.
+Then navigate to Smooch's root directory and run `npm install` to install the dev dependencies: Parcel and ESlint.
 There are no non-dev dependencies currently - Smooch is just vanilla JS.
 Parcel is used to bundle and minify the JS.
 ESLint is to make sure all contributors use the same code style.

 # Run

-Run `npm start` to run the development server.
+Run `npm start` in the root directory to run the development server.
 It will hot-reload with any changes you make.

 # Build

-Run `npm run build` to put the finished JavaScript on the [Smooch demo page](https://emhoracek.github.io/smooch/)
+Run `npm run build` to put the finished JavaScript on the [Smooch demo page](https://emhoracek.github.io/smooch/).
+Those files go in the `docs` directory and GitHub Pages automatically serves them.

 # A tour of the directory

-The smooch demo contains some HTML, a CSS file, and a few JavaScript files.
+The `javascript` directory contains some HTML, a CSS file, and a few JavaScript files.

 ## `index.html`